-The natural habitat present over much of the site prior to the ACW commencing was largely mixed scrub, common on Alderney.
+The natural habitat present over much of the site prior to the ACW project's commencement in 2009 was largely mixed scrub, a common habitat on Alderney.
 Areas of naturally developing regenerative woodland can be found immediately to the west and east of the area, making the site a natural location of a woodland restoration project such as the ACW.
 Through the ACW project, the Alderney Wildlife Trust (AWT) aims to develop large native woodland in the centre of the island, acting as a nexus between wildlife, cultural heritage and the local community.

-This document has been created to outline the management actions needed for the present year, 2019, in line with the previous aims and objectives described in the Alderney Community Woodland Management Plan 2014-2018 (Gonzalez 2014), as approved by The General Services Committee in April 2014 and the ACW Management Plan 2019-2023 (Goddard 2019), currently undergoing public consultation.
+This document has been created to outline the management actions needed for the present year, 2020, in line with the previous aims and objectives described in the Alderney Community Woodland Management Plan 2019-2023 (Goddard 2019).